marutilai/Katalyst/docs/redundancy_protection.md

 - **Loop prevention** through repetition thresholds
 - **Efficiency optimization** by tracking successful operations

-Together, they ensure the agent operates efficiently without getting stuck or wasting resources on redundant operations.
+Together with [context summarization](context_summarization.md), these systems ensure the agent operates efficiently without getting stuck, wasting resources, or running into context limitations.
 Each level complements the others, creating a robust defense against different patterns of repetitive behavior.